almadish/mongodb/MongoDB.md

 # AirBnB MongoDB Analysis

-A little assignment to practice importing and analyzing data within a MongoDB database.
+A training to practice importing and analyzing data within a MongoDB database.

 ## Part 1: Data selection and import